 Tulip Time Environmental Sustainability Initiatives

-Be green at Tulip Time in 2018 to support our Environmental Sustainability Initiatives with our Official Conservation Partner, Holland Board of Public Works.
+Be green and support Tulip Time's Environmental Sustainability Initiatives with our Official Conservation Partner, Holland Board of Public Works.
 Watch the video to learn more about Holand’s Community Energy Plan.
 Follow the steps below during Tulip Time to join our efforts.

 Recycle waste.
 With over 500,000 visitors during Tulip Time, be a part of reducing the waste that takes place during the week.
 Reduce the amount of non-recyclable products used personally at food stands or for store purchases downtown.
 Put all waste and recyclables in City fixed receptacles, navy blue trashcans, or Holland BPW wrapped bins in the downtown vicinity.
 Republic Waste sorts recyclable materials at their facility.
 Take a look at the materials they are able to reuse.